manuelfdng-insight/ingenious-hr-demo/README.md

 The application is divided into:

-- Sidebar for input controls (file upload, criteria definition)
+- Sidebar for input controls (file upload)
 - Tab-based interface for individual CV analysis
 - Summary table for at-a-glance comparison
 - Feedback mechanisms for continuous improvement
+- Progress indicators during analysis

 ## Testing